topranks/homerlabs/README.md

 ### Images

 To instantiate a lab we need the clab topology file, as well as a working docker subsystem on the local host.
-Container images referenced in the clab file should be available locally, and show up when `sudo docker images` is run.
+Container images referenced in the clab file should be available locally, and show up when `docker images` is run.

 To sucessfully run all the labs the following images are required: